The fame and celebrity she earned as a successful actress would pale in comparison with what she would achieve in later years.

 To her many supporters Jayalalithaa is Amma (mother) or Puratchi Thalaivi (Revolutionary Leader).
 She was Ammu to MG Ramachandran or MGR, her political mentor at whose statue she paid tribute in her first public appearance in eight months today.

 She acknowledges MGR as one of the most important influences in her life.
-The other being her mother, Sandhya, an actress who fell on hard times and had to send her 15-year-old daughter to a film studio rather than college.
+The other is her mother, Sandhya, an actress who fell on hard times and had to send her 15-year-old daughter to a film studio rather than college.

-Jayalalithaa is a voracious reader and reads practically everything.
-Her favourite authors are Charles Dickens, Jane Austen and, among others, Oscar Wilde, Bernard Shaw, Sidney Sheldon, Danielle Steel, Pearl S Buck and James Hadley Chase.
+The AIADMK chief is a voracious reader and has a large private library with a huge collection of books.
+Her favourite authors are Charles Dickens, Jane Austen, Oscar Wilde and George Bernard Shaw.
+Also Sidney Sheldon, Danielle Steel, Pearl S Buck and James Hadley Chase.

 Even as an actress, she would always carry books with her to the studio, and would sit quietly by herself in a corner and read between shots.
-She has a large private library with a huge collection of books.